EXCLUSIVE ONLINE STRENGTH COACHING

 Choose your coach or have one assigned to you who can meet your unique training needs.

 If you aren’t sure which coach is the best fit for you, we can help.
-Our VP of Internal Relations will pair you with a coach based on a comprehensive questionnaire after you sign up.
+Our Director of Client Experience will pair you with a coach based on a comprehensive questionnaire after you sign up.

 FIND YOUR COACH

 Perfect for: Training with injuries or disabilities • Strength training for specific sports • Advanced programming • Training around irregular schedules

 Michael Burgos is a barbell coach with a one-of-a-kind background.
 To his knowledge, he is the only barbell strength professional with a background in occupational therapy.
 Even if others exist, Burgos is the only one to have earned an advanced certification in the practice of hand therapy (CHT).
 He is the only person – alive or dead, in the entirety of human existence – to have ever done this.
 Burgos’ occupational-hand therapy career was dedicated to outpatient orthopedics with a focus on skilled elbow-to-fingertip subspecialty rehabilitation.

 OTs view their clients differently than other health professionals.
 They select intervention strategies and techniques to respond to the needs of the client as a whole rather than relying solely on established protocols and doctrine.
 OTs are fearless and willing to bend the rules to achieve a net positive outcome.
 Above all else, OTs are committed to customized service and individualization.
 They understand that progress is often non-linear when circumstances are not optimal.